Azure/azure-relay-bridge/CONFIG.md

 Specifies that connections to the given Azure Relay name and optional logical port name are to be forwarded to the given host and port, or Unix socket*.
-Whenever a connection is made to the Relay and logical port, the connection is forwarded to this listener (or a concurrently connected listener in a random load distribution fashion), and a then a forwarding connection is made to either port, host:hostport, or local_socket, from the local machine.
+Whenever a connection is made to the Relay and logical port, the connection is forwarded to this listener (or a concurrently connected listener in a random load distribution fashion), and a then a forwarding connection is made to either port, target_host:hostport, or local_socket, from the local machine.

-- `relay_name`: Name of the relay to bind the forwarder to.
+* `relay_name`: Name of the relay to bind the forwarder to.
-- `port_name`: Optional logical name for the port as defined by the local forwarder bound to this relay (see -L).
+* `port_name`: Optional logical name for the port as defined by the local forwarder bound to this relay (see -L).
-- `host`: Host name or IP address to forward to.
+* `target_host`: Host name or IP address to forward to.
+Default value is `localhost` if omitted.
-- `port`: TCP or UDP port number.
+* `port`: TCP or UDP port number.
 TCP ports are the default.
    UDP port numbers must be suffixed with `U`, e.g. `-T relay:3434U`.
 UDP forwarders can only be bound to logcial UDP ports.